The Case for Small Businesses

 Lessons from Quibi’s closure

-Media streaming service Quibi shutting down six months after launching.
-Their closure is not surprising because Jeffrey Katzenberg, the former Disney studio head and DreamWorks co-founder missed one important lessons when selling something new: make it familiar.
+Media streaming service Quibi shut down six months after launching.
+Their closure is not surprising because Jeffrey Katzenberg, the former Disney studio head and DreamWorks co-founder, missed one important lesson when selling something new: make it familiar.

 Katzenberg missed one important lessons when selling something new: make it familiar.